maxspahn/fabrics_ros/README.md

 rosrun fabrics_bridge client_node               #for a pointrobot
 ```

-Then, to process output from fabrics, and publish velocity commands to `/panda_joint_velocity_controller/command`, run:
+Then, to process output from fabrics (only needed for the dingo/pointrobot/dinova), and publish velocity commands to `/panda_joint_velocity_controller/command`, run:
 ```bash
 roslaunch fabrics_processing fabrics_processing.launch
 ```